parker-codes/oss-contribution-demo/.github/CONTRIBUTING.md

 # Contributing Guide

-Hi!
+Hello!
 We, the maintainers, are really excited that you are interested in contributing to this project.
 Before submitting your contribution though, please make sure to take a moment and read through the [Code of Conduct](CODE_OF_CONDUCT.md), as well as the appropriate section for the contribution you intend to make:

 - [Issue Reporting Guidelines](#issue-reporting-guidelines)
 - [Pull Request Guidelines](#pull-request-guidelines)